 What is Met Con?

 Generally, when we think about fat loss activities we tend to think of aerobic type activities which improve the transport of blood to working muscles and over time allows us to train for longer periods which in turn allows us to burn more calories.
 This is great for those who enjoy long outdoor runs in all types of weather or have the patients and time to put in the hours on the treadmill or elliptical trainer at the gym.
 But what if your time is limited or you just find cardio boring.

-Metabolic conditioning comprises of two or three fast-paced high-intensity exercises repeated in rounds and completed in a short period of time.
-An example would be two strength building exercises like squats and pull ups, with an intense cardio exercise like shuttle runs or burpees, shoot for a rep range of 10 to 15, rest for thirty to ninety seconds and then repeat for two to three sets.
+Metabolic conditioning comprises two or three fast-paced high-intensity exercises repeated in rounds and completed in a short period of time.
+An example would be two strength-building exercises like squats and pull-ups, with an intense cardio exercise like shuttle runs or burpees, shoot for a rep range of 10 to 15, rest for thirty to ninety seconds and then repeat for two to three sets.

 Some exercises to include in your metcon workouts: